Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 Storage conditions and shelf life

-Active ingredient: Acyclovir.
+Active substance: Acyclovir.

 pharmachologic effect